Tasty Recipes for the Home Cook

 • Make sure the cream cheese, sour cream, and eggs are at room temperature.

-• To ensure the cream cheese whips up lump-free, place your beater and mixing bowl in a warm oven for a few minutes prior to adding the cream cheese.
+• To ensure the cream cheese whips up lump-free, place your beater and mixing bowl in a warm oven for a few minutes before adding the cream cheese.
 Be careful that the oven is not too hot if you are using a plastic bowl.
 To heat the oven, set it on the lowest setting.
-When the temp is at 100° F shut it off.
+When the temp is at 100° F, shut it off.
 Place the bowl and beater attachment in the oven for a few minutes before use.
 Warm equipment keeps the cream cheese smooth.

 How to prevent cracks:

-Frist of all, cracks are not the end of the world.
+First of all, cracks are not the end of the world.
 It doesn’t change the deliciousness of the cake.
 You can always cover the top with a layer of whipped cream or thinned-out cream cheese frosting.
 But there are things you can do to ensure crack-free cheesecakes.

 • Do not overbake.
 As the overcooked cheesecake filling contracts, the outer edges stick to the pan.
 This push and pull causes cracks.